HannaMeyer/CAST/README.md

 * The talk from the OpenGeoHub summer school 2019 on spatial validation and variable selection: https://www.youtube.com/watch?v=mkHlmYEzsVQ.

-* Meyer, H., Pebesma, E. (2020): Predicting into unknown space?
-Estimating the area of applicability of spatial prediction models. http://arxiv.org/abs/2005.07939
+* Meyer, H., & Pebesma, E. (2021).
+Predicting into unknown space?
+Estimating the area of applicability of spatial prediction models.
+Methods in Ecology and Evolution, 12, 1620– 1633. https://doi.org/10.1111/2041-210X.13650

-* Tutorial (https://youtu.be/EyP04zLe9qo) and Lecture(https://youtu.be/OoNH6Nl-X2s) recording from OpenGeoHub summer school 2020 on the area of applicability.
+* Tutorial (https://youtu.be/EyP04zLe9qo) and Lecture (https://youtu.be/OoNH6Nl-X2s) recording from OpenGeoHub summer school 2020 on the area of applicability.
+As well as talk at the OpenGeoHub summer school 2021: https://av.tib.eu/media/54879